 It had been three years since God the Father and His Son, Jesus Christ, appeared to Joseph Smith in the grove, but Joseph hadn’t received any additional revelations since then.
 He began to wonder about his standing before the Lord.
 Like all of us, he had made mistakes, and he felt condemned by them.

-Read with the children Joseph Smith—History 1:29.
-How did Joseph Smith feel about his mistakes?
-What did he do about them?
-What can we learn from Joseph’s example that can help us when we make mistakes?
-Ask the children how it makes them feel to know that Joseph was called by God even though he was not perfect.
+We all sometimes feel “condemned for [our] weakness and imperfections,” as Joseph Smith did.
+You and your children could study Joseph Smith—History 1:29 together, looking for what Joseph did when he felt that way.
+What can we learn from his example that can help us when we make mistakes?
+Why is it important to know that Joseph was called by God even though he was not perfect?

 You could ask a family member to read aloud part or all of Moroni’s message from Joseph Smith—History 1:33–42 four times (because Moroni repeated this message four times).
 Between each reading, ask the other family members to share what they remember from his message, without looking at the scriptures.
 Why might the Lord repeat important messages several times?
 What are some other ways the Lord teaches us through repetition?